creativenull/efmls-configs-nvim/README.md

 See also `:help efmls-configs-setup` to view docs inside neovim.

-To get started, make a `languages` table that define the linters/formatters for the language.
-Or use the defaults provided by this plugin if you don't want to list for each language.
+To get started, make a `languages` table that defines you configuration for the language of your choice.
+Or use the defaults provided by this plugin.

 ```lua
 -- Register linters and formatters per language